chmerdon/GradientRobustMultiPhysics.jl/docs/src/boundarydata.md

 PeriodicBoundary can be implemented as a CombineDofs <: AbstractGlobalConstraint

-SymmetryBoundary can be implemented by penalisation as an AbstractBilinearForm on AT = ON_BFACES and specified boundary regions with operator NormalFlux and some penalty factor.
+SymmetryBoundary can be implemented by penalisation as an BilinearForm on AT = ON_BFACES and specified boundary regions with operator NormalFlux and some penalty factor.